guedes2142/Max-Youtube-downloader/README.md

 Download the last version here: https://www.python.org/downloads/

 ### [+] Installation
-- `In your teminal just copy and paste de command down bellow`
+- `In your terminal, just copy and paste the command down below`
 - `pip install -r requirements.txt`

  - ### [+] How to use